 The target annual incentive bonuses, as a percentage of base pay, for the executive officers in 2013 were 50% for Dr. Hacksell, 35% for Dr. Mills and Messrs.
 Aasen and Moore, and 30% for Mr. Baity; provided that, since Mr. Moore joined the Company in August 2013 his bonus was pro-rated accordingly.
 The target bonus percentages have not changed since the Board first adopted the executive officer annual compensation plan structure in 2008 following a review of benchmarking information at that time, except in the case of Mr. Baity, whose target was set via employment agreement when he became a Named Executive Officer in 2010 and Mr. Moore, whose target was set when he joined the Company in August 2013.
 The Compensation Committee has the discretion to recommend bonus amounts to our Board from 0 to 150% of the applicable target percentage based on the performance of the individual executive officer, his functional area within the Company and the Company as whole.
-Given the range of bonus recommendations available to the Compensation Committee and the Company's status in the first quarter of 2013 when annual compensation was set, which was prior to the April meeting with the FDA that established the expedited path to registration for pimavanserin, the Compensation Committee felt that the existing bonus compensation program was appropriate for fiscal 2013.
-The Compensation Committee does not assess the achievement of our corporate goals on an individual or categorical basis, but rather reviews the Company's achievement of the corporate goals in their totality, taking into account the Company's overall performance for the year.
-The Compensation Committee also does not make a quantifiable assessment of total corporate goal achievement.
-Instead, corporate goal achievement as a whole is weighed with the other information available with respect to each executive officer's performance during the year and competitive market information.
+Given the range of bonus recommendations available to the Compensation Committee and the Company's status in the first quarter of 2013 when annual compensation program was appropriate for fiscal 2013.
+The Compensation Committee does not asses the achievement of our corporate goals on an individual or categorical basis, but rather reviews the Company's achievement of the corporate goal achievement as a whole is weighed with the other information available with respect to each executive officer's performance during the year and competitive market information.